MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 # Troubleshoot issues with shared computer activation for Office 365 ProPlus

-If you're having problems getting shared computer activation to work when you deploy Office 365 ProPlus to shared computers in your organization, try the following to fix the problem.
+If you're having problems getting shared computer activation to work when you deploy Microsoft 365 Apps to shared computers in your organization, try the following to fix the problem.

 > [!TIP]
-> You can download and run the [Microsoft Support and Recovery Assistant](https://aka.ms/SaRA_TshootOfficeSCA_Docs) to install Office 365 ProPlus in shared computer activation mode.
+> You can download and run the [Microsoft Support and Recovery Assistant](https://aka.ms/SaRA_TshootOfficeSCA_Docs) to install Microsoft 365 Apps in shared computer activation mode.

 <a name="Plan"> </a>

 ## Check that your Office 365 plan supports shared computer activation

-To use shared computer activation, you must have an Office 365 plan that includes Office 365 ProPlus.
+To use shared computer activation, you must have an Office 365 plan that includes Microsoft 365 Apps.

 > [!NOTE]
 > You also can use shared computer activation with Visio Online Plan 2 (previously named Visio Pro for Office 365) or Project Online Desktop Client.
 You just need a subscription plan that includes those products.